Trees of metric compacta and trees of manifolds

 A very special case of this construction, {\it trees of manifolds} (known also as {\it Jakobsche spaces}), has been studied in the literature (see [AS], [J1], [J2], [St]).
 We present here a different approach, much more general, and, as we believe, much more convenient for establishing various basic properties of the resulting spaces, in a more general setting.
 Already in the case of trees of manifolds, using this approach we clarify, correct and extend so far known results and properties.

 {\it A wider context for the results of the present paper.}

 Our motivation for dealing with the general construction as presented in this paper comes from an attempt to understand which topological spaces are boundaries of hyperbolic groups.
-This problem, stated e.g. in [KK] as Question A, or as Problem 2.1 in "Problems on boundaries of groups and Kleinian groups" by M. Kapovich (see the web page http://aimath.org/pggt/Boundaries), remains widely open.
+This problem, stated e.g. in [KK] as Question A, remains widely open.
 An overview of the limited knowledge concerning this problem can be found in Section 17 of [KB] or in the introduction in [P\'S].

 The present paper initiates a larger research project, investigated by the author, concerning the above problem.
 We briefly outline the aims and expected lines of further development in this project.

 \item{$\bullet$} In a paper under preparation we describe a vast class of topological spaces called {\it trees of polyhedra}.
 These spaces are compact, metrizable, have finite topological dimension, and typically they are "wild" (e.g. they are usually not locally contractible, and hence not ANR).
 They are obtained as limits of some tree systems, and depend uniquely up to homeomorphism on certain finite data, part of which is a finite collection of compact polyhedra.
 Thus, the spaces are given not by a universal characterization in terms of a list of properties, but rather by a sort of ``presentation'' (similar in spirit to a presentation of a group in combinatorial group theory).
 Typically, the same space has many distinct ``presentations'', and clarification of the relationship between such ``presentations'' will be one of the challenges.